This two-day line management course is designed to help you understand and engage with what a line manager is supposed to do.

 - Dealing with difficult situations including conflict

-- Practical tools and techniques for effective delegation
+- Practical tools for effective delegation

 - Trust relationships and their role in the workplace